 At this point there is no treatment for the West Nile virus.
 Scientists are currently working on a vaccine for humans.

-One of the most dangerous mosquito borne viruses that affects horses and humans is Eastern Equine Encephalitis (EEE).
+One of the most dangerous mosquito borne illnesses that affects horses and humans is Eastern Equine Encephalitis (EEE).
 It affects the central nervous system and causes severe complications that may lead to death.
 This virus also originates from mosquitoes biting an infected bird and then passing that infection on to their victim.

 EEE is also known as the “sleeping sickness” because its onset is very fast and is hard to diagnose.
 Symptoms of EEE in horses usually break through within five days of the infected mosquito bite.
 Initially, horses are depressed and quiet.
 They experience impaired vision, inability to swallow, and aimless wandering.
 As the virus strengthens the horse will start to exhibit paralysis, convulsions, and ultimately death.
 Death normally occurs after two to three days of the infected horse showing signs.
 Vaccines are available for horses and it is recommended that they get them yearly.